You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and instructions about updating.

 I don't know ... for some reason the idea of every single object and aspect of life being holy, and how someday there will be no distinctions of ethnicity was a remarkable discovery.
 I think it's at least a good reminder for us all to take seriously the blessings that God has given us and to consider all of them as sacred.
 Imagine people treating cell phones, computers, pets, cars, furniture, and pots as being holy to God ... wouldn't that have an impact on how we'd all communicate with each other?

 This intertwining of communication and life provides a lot of room for exploration, a lot of opportunities for fascinating discovery.
 To that end, in the past few years I've presented papers on cultural responses to media events, impacts of literature (such as The Pilgrim's Progress) on communication and culture, language use in church settings, and gendered responses to sports media offerings.
-In addition, I've completed a public relations research project with a student, as well as other projects connecting with intercultural communication.
+In addition, I've undertaken several research projects with students, as well as other projects connecting with intercultural communication.

 - M.A., English/Rhetoric, California State University